WHO IS SARAH PHILLIPS?

 Twitter, Facebook, Pinterest, flickr, Instagram: @food and @baking

 Sarah Phillips has been a innovative force in the food business for over 25 years.
 She is the author of The Healthy Oven Baking Book (Doubleday, 1999 and Baking 9-1-1 (Simon and Schuster, 2003).
-She has consulted with many forces in the baking industry, including Wilton Industries, McCormick Spice, Chicago Metallic, Clabber Girl Baking Powder, and Canadian CanolaInfo. and been involved with the creation of several commercial products.
+She has consulted with many commercial food companies in the baking industry, including Wilton Industries, McCormick Spice, Chicago Metallic, Clabber Girl Baking Powder, and Canadian CanolaInfo.
+Sarah has been involved with the creation of several baking recipes for their consumers.
 She was a member of Hershey Chocolate’s Baker’s Dozen, a select group of consumer advisors and bakery bloggers.

 Sarah's unique baking recipes are no-fail and presented as tutorials, with detailed explanations and many color photos, specifically them to teach both essential and advanced baking techniques

-A comment section attached to each baking recipe, allows you to ask questions before, during and after you bake, depending on your level of membership.
+A comment section attached to each baking recipe, allows you to ask questions before, during and after you bake, depending on your level of membership to the site.

 Please join us!

 CraftyBaking.com informs bakers what cookbooks are too often remiss in explaining: “what is room temperature butter”, “what is a prepared pan?”
-Prior to that, she founded the baking mix company, Healthy Oven Baking Mixes (“Bakes with Applesauce instead of Butter”), that were distributed nationwide from 1989-1999 in top grocery store chains, Wal-Mart and natural food chains (Whole Foods).
+Prior to that, she founded the baking mix company, Healthy Oven Baking Mixes (“Bakes with Applesauce instead of Butter”), that were distributed nationwide from 1989-1999 in top grocery store chains, Wal-Mart and natural food chains (such as Whole Foods).

 Before starting Healthy Oven, Sarah was a gourmet and specialty food broker in the Northeast.
 While demonstrating and promoting these food products and her own product line in such stores, people would ask her these very questions, and she found there was no place to look for answers.
 CraftyBaking.com was born.